 From the minute you pull into the stone parking lot, after your drive down Main Street Landrum, you’ll feel like you’ve entered a little mini-vacation spot in the mountains.
 Surrounded by mature trees and pretty hanging lights you can choose to either dine indoors or out.
 Either way, you can enjoy a leisurely meal in a beautiful setting.

-Outdoors, tables are set under shade awnings and a pavilion.
+Outdoors, and tables are set under shade awnings and a pavilion.
 There are both fans and heaters so the space can be enjoyed in a variety of weather.
-On our visit, we found the evening’s light breeze to be just perfect.
+Indoors, cozy and comfortable tables are spread throughout a couple of smaller rooms of dining space with great big windows, allowing for easy conversation and a relaxed ambiance.

 It is rather unusual for my husband and me, especially leaving the kids at home, to enjoy a drink, then an appetizer, a meal, and also stick around for coffee and dessert.
-But at Stone Soup we did, because it was just that beautiful and relaxing.
-We probably spent 2 hours on our meal.
+But at Stone Soup we do because it was just that beautiful and relaxing.
+We probably spend an average of 2 hours on our date night meals Stone Soup.
 The service was wonderful and we never once felt rushed.
+In fact, our waitress suggested at the end of our meal that we just keep sipping our coffee and take our time.

 Stone Soup Menu